‘This Is Us’ Lead Actor Headed To Amazon’s ‘The Marvelous Mrs. Maisel’

 NBC’s This Is Us ended with a series of questions regarding the future of the Pearson clan.

 One of the biggest and most pressing of the season was if the marriage between Beth (Susan Kelechi Watson) and Randall would survive after it appeared their individual dreams for the future did not mesh with each other.
 Randall made a career shift to become a city councilman in Philadelphia, hours away from the New Jersey home the couple shared with their three children.
-Beth, after being laid off from her job, realized she wanted to return to her first love, dancing and began teaching at a local studio.
+Beth, after being laid off from her job, realized she wanted to return to her first love – dancing – and began teaching at a local studio.

 As the Season 3 of the series came to a close, Beth and Randall packed up their home and took their three children to live in Philadelphia so he could be closer to his constituents.
 Beth purchased a dance studio to run on her own, fulfilling yet another dream.

-The season concluded with a flash-forward episode where it was revealed that Rebecca appeared to be ill and the family gathered to visit her at the home of Randall’s brother Kevin (Justin Hartley).
+The season concluded with a flash-forward episode where it was revealed that Rebecca appeared to be ill, and the family gathered to visit her at the home of Randall’s brother Kevin (Justin Hartley).

 This Is Us airs on NBC.